Kaniwani/KanaWana/README.md

 // Many functions take an optional `options` object.
 // Here is the default object used for options.
 {
-  useObsoleteKana: false, // Set to true to use obsolete characters, such as ゐ and ゑ.
+  // Set to true to use obsolete characters, such as ゐ and ゑ.
+  useObsoleteKana: false,
+  // Set to true to pass romaji when using mixed syllabaries with toKatakana() or toHiragana(), such as "romaji is not かな"
+  passRomaji: false,
-  IMEMode: false // Set to true to handle input from a text input as it is typed.
+  // Set to true to handle input from a text input as it is typed.
-}
+  IMEMode: false,
+;
 ```

 ## Credits